abstractacres/abstractacres.github.io/_posts/2023-10-09-communication-garden.md

 Today, I changed the @altmediamxr instagram handle to @communication.garden.
 It bio reads, "Group-read new stories".
 And it is linked to a [survey](https://docs.google.com/forms/d/e/1FAIpQLSdaSoI-hJuGuhv8uwtjC1vaVLSO) with the description:

->Guided group reading is a strategy teachers used to help children improve their reading skills.
+>Guided group reading is a strategy teachers use to help children improve their reading skills.
 Communication.garden is an Google Meet video conference call and experiment in applying the power of group reading to all ages to help improve our news literacy.
 By filling this form you consent to being contacted by the host of communication.garden for more information.

 My goal is to etch out a vision for communication.garden here.